Object Counting with Neural Networks: Detection and Density Maps

 return density_map, count

-Ground truth for training: dot annotations — one point per object.
-From points, generate density map via Gaussian kernel.
+Annotation for training: dot annotations — one point per object.
+From these points we generate density maps using Gaussian kernels.
+This is cheaper than bounding boxes and more accurate for dense scenes.

 class LineCrossingCounter: